Jwakers/articuria/README.md

   - View their saved videos.
   - Watch previously recorded videos.
   - Manage videos
-    - Delete videos
+    - [ ] Delete videos
-- [ ] Fetch and display user-specific data from the database using Prisma.
+- [x] Fetch and display user-specific data from the database using Prisma.
 - [ ] Add account to the sidebar proper including profile image
-- [ ] Add breadcrumb next to the sidebar icon as per example: https://ui.shadcn.com/docs/components/sidebar as well as adding the theme toggle in the same bar at the opposite end
+- [x] Add breadcrumb next to the sidebar icon as per example: https://ui.shadcn.com/docs/components/sidebar as well as adding the theme toggle in the same bar at the opposite end
 - [ ] Close the sidebar on mobile
+- [x] Create root page for table topics (it should redirect to the manage page for now)
+- [ ] Add duration to video table.
+Add this duration to the manage table
+- [ ] Add no recordings page component

 ## 7. Authentication